Katiechiamaka/Orange-Telecom-Churn/README.md

 - Account Length – Number of days the customer has been with the company (tenure)

 #### Service Plans
-_ International Plan – Indicates whether the customer subscribes to an international calling plan.
+- International Plan – Indicates whether the customer subscribes to an international calling plan.
 - Voice Mail Plan – Indicates whether the customer has a voice mail subscription.

 #### Usage Metrics
-### Usage Metrics
 - Call Usage by Period (Day, Evening, Night) – Minutes and associated charges
 - International Usage (Minutes / Charges) – Total international call usage and cost.